asllop/OpenAVT-Docs/README.md

 <a name="kpi"></a>
 ## 5. KPIs

 In this section, we are going to expose general terms of how to calculate the most common audio-video KPIs using the OpenAVT data model.
 But not the exact practice of KPI calculation, because this is something that depends on the platform where our data is recorded.
-A query made for InfluxDB is totally different from a query for New Relic.
+A query made for InfluxDB is different from a query for New Relic.

 ### 5.1 Start Time